Summary

 A popular strategy among SaaS companies is presenting customer reviews and testimonials at various points during checkout.
 Ideally, the testimonial is from a senior executive from a well-established brand. a photo to show that it is a real person, a short one-sentence quotation, and the company’s logo.

 An alternative strategy is to use social proof in the form of real-world reviews from Capterra, G2, or TrustRadius.
 Another approach is to display a row of badges from these review sites that reinforce the quality of customer support, the ease of use, or the competitiveness of the pricing.
+The reviews and testimonials are usually presented in the white space to the left or right of the shopping cart or the credit card entry form.

 Trust Badges

 Consider adding trust badges to your checkout page to boost confidence with your users.
 Although e-commerce is over 30 years old, purchasing software online is still a relatively new phenomenon for most buyers.
 Most software purchases still occur through the traditional sales-led process in which the customer is invoiced after the contract is signed.
 Buyers might be apprehensive about sharing credit card numbers or bank account details with software companies they have not previously had a relationship with.
+Some popular trust badges include those from McAfee, Verisign, PayPal, TRUSTe, and the Better Business Bureau (BBB).

 A/B Testing Self-Service Checkout for SaaS